-In the School of Architecture + Planning, 4.211J/11.016J The Once and Future City treats the city as a primary text.
+In the School of Architecture and Planning, 4.211J/11.016J The Once and Future City treats the city as a primary text.
 Each student chooses a small site to explore within the Boston region.
 Using documents such as old maps and photographs, but primarily their own eyes and mind, each undergraduate learns to “read” his or her site: its environmental history, development over time, and the ongoing processes that continue to shape it.

 The Once and Future City is one of an increasing number of “flipped” classes that are transforming MIT residential education—using digital tools to maximize outside-of-class learning, so that in-person class time can be devoted to in-depth exploration, discussion, and interactivity.

 “Many students are not used to a class where they have to use visual thinking, and where often there is no ‘right’ answer.
 Quite a few students struggled,” explains Professor Anne Whiston Spirn of the Department of Urban Studies and Planning.
 “I realized that I was spending too much time lecturing, rather than engaging the students in discussion and projects and fieldwork.”